eternaldensity/Sandcastle-Builder/README.md

 - Refresh Production Control and Automata Control when glass levels change (and PC when PC changes!)
 - Some tool rate badges
 - Some dragon boosts
+- Light is now the default colour scheme

 ## 3.231
 - Timetravel wasn't refreshing discoveries (i.e. the jump button)